keithort/VerticalLatency/data/portfolio/24/index.md

   - JavaScript
   - Parsley.js
   - HelloSign
-abstract: preDOCS was created to simplify the process of closing on a home.
+description: preDOCS was created to simplify the process of closing on a home.
-thumbnail: '/24.png'
+featuredImage: 24.png
 employer: NextDeal
 ---